 This Practica video is just “warming up”, bringing Mona’s broken arm back in shape, but it is pretty much my concept of a social dance: “Advanced Simplicity”.
 In a whole dance of more than 5 minutes, I only use two well-known moves, Bayamo Clásico and a Setenta variation culminating in Noventa.
 The rest is just endless combinations of basic figures, and a lot of small walks.
 I know, train and use more than a hundred excellent moves regularly, but there is only room for two in this dance!

-Dear Leads and Follows!
-Not teachers and instructors but common dancers like me, next to me on the dance floor.
-Show me how you dance!
+Dear Leads and Follows, common dancers like me and Mona, next to us on the dance floor.
+Show us how you dance!
 When it is not a choreographed show, demo or presentation, when it is not something you have prepared or rehearsed?
-Show me your basic “bread and butter” dance, just happy improvised dancing…
+Show us your basic “bread and butter” dance, just happy improvised dancing…